How Long Is EMT Training? Complete Timeline from Zero to Certified

 Can I work while in EMT school?

-Yes, especially with part-time programs.
-Many students work full-time while attending evening/weekend EMT classes.
-Accelerated programs (3-4 weeks full-time) are difficult to combine with work.
-Plan financially if choosing accelerated format.
+Yes, especially in part-time programs.
+Many students keep a job while attending evening or weekend classes.
+Accelerated programs are much harder to balance with outside work.

 Your EMT Career Starts Now